-When the General Data Protection Regulation (GDPR) was enforced back in 2018, it granted individuals eight data subject rights, that had one common goal- to give individuals control over their personal data.
+When the General Data Protection Regulation (GDPR) was enforced in 2018, it granted individuals eight data subject rights with one common goal- to give individuals control over their personal data.

-While some of the rights were already introduced through the earlier legislature (like the right to access) and further enhanced, some of the rights are novelties unique to the GDPR – like data portability.
+While some rights were already introduced through the earlier legislature (like the right to access) and further enhanced, some rights are novelties unique to the GDPR – like data portability.

 1. Right to be informed